 1. WinX Video Converter

 WinX Video Converter is a stable yet free video converting program supporting both online and offline video files at up to 8K/4K resolution.
-It's available to convert video to any mainstream format, be it HEVC, H.264, MP4, MKV, M2TS, WMV, MOV, WebM, AAC, etc. Aside from converting video to MP4/MP3, downloading, compressing, cropping, cutting, merging, and more are all on hand to give you a good video processing experience.
+It's available to convert video to any mainstream format, be it HEVC, H.264, MP4, MKV, M2TS, WMV, MOV, WebM, AAC, etc. Aside from converting video to MP4/MP3, compressing, cropping, cutting, merging, and more are all on hand to give you a good video processing experience.